ruudruud/ha-crestron-home/README.md

 - Implements proper session management (Crestron sessions expire after 10 minutes)
 - Provides a configuration flow for easy setup through the Home Assistant UI
 - Supports multiple device types with appropriate Home Assistant entity representations
+- Periodically checks for room name changes in the Crestron Home system and updates entity names accordingly

+### Room Name Synchronization

+The integration periodically checks for room name changes in your Crestron Home system and updates entity names accordingly:

+- Room names are checked every 10 update cycles (approximately every 2.5 minutes with the default 15-second update interval)
+- When a room name is changed in the Crestron Home app, all entities associated with that room will have their names updated
+- Entity IDs remain unchanged to avoid breaking automations and scripts
+- This ensures that your Home Assistant entities always reflect the current room names in your Crestron Home system

 ## Troubleshooting